OndrejSkalicka/mtg-eve/README.md

 Most matches are played as Best of 1 as there is no real way to prepare sideboard.

+## Rules used

+By default, games of EVE are played by latest Magic: The Gathering rules.
+If both players are using decks from blocks no newer than "Time Spiral – Lorwyn/Shadowmoor + 10th Edition", they are encouraged to play by 6th Edition rules.

+Highlight changes of that is a) there is still mana burn, b) damage goes to stack and c) when a creature is blocked by multiple blockers, it assigns it's combat damage, rather than declaring order of blockers.

+## Fullpaint rule

+To encourage playing the decks "as they were", any player that has all his cards (including basic lands) in a print that is not newer than the set / block the player chose to play, he or she gets a free "Scry 1" at the start of the game.

+So, for example, if you play **Tempest** &ndash; **Urza** + 5th edition and you want to get this bonus, you cannot play a Wasteland from any other edition than Tempest, nor basic lands from Mercadian Masques or 6th edition or newer, etc.

 ## Legal combinations

 | Era |  Core Set(s) | Expansions  | Banned list | Staples |